Assessment of depressive symptoms in youth aged 7 to 17 years

 Reports for the CDI 2 are available in both online and software options and include the following report types:

 The CDI 2 quantifies depressive symptomatology using reports from children/adolescents, teachers, and parents or caregivers.
-MHS offers three ways to administer and score this assessment to meet the setting needs or preference of the user.
-Whether it’s online through the popular MHS Online Assessment Centre, handscored using MHS’s QuikScoreTM paper-and pencil format, or using scoring software on your own computer, there’s a solution that right for you.
+MHS offers two ways to administer and score this assessment to meet the setting needs or preference of the user.
+Whether it’s online through the popular MHS Online Assessment Center+ or handscored using MHS’s QuikScoreTM paper-and pencil format, there’s a solution for you.

 The CDI 2 Self-Report (full-length and short) normative sample includes 1,100 children and adolescents aged 7 to 17 from 26 different states in the U.S. The sample is evenly proportioned in terms of age and gender, with 50 male and 50 female children and adolescents at each age.
 The racial/ethnic distribution of the sample closely matches the U.S. census distribution (i.e., all races were within 1% of Census targets, based on the 2000 U.S. Census report).
 Overall, the normative sample includes a reasonable spread of geographical locations of all four major regions of the U.S.